Retainer Care

 How do I clean my retainer?

-Our team will instruct you on the proper ways to clean your retainer, which may include brushing your retainer before you put them in and after they are removed.
-You can also clean your retainer with a gentle cleanser, which is similar to the solution used to clean dentures.
-A few simple tips to consider when caring for your retainer:
+Our team will instruct you on the proper ways to clean your retainer, which may include brushing it before you put it in and after they are removed.
+You can also clean your retainer with a gentle cleanser, similar to the solution used to clean dentures.
+Here are a few simple tips to consider when caring for your retainer:

 • Avoid applying heat of any kind to your retainer.

-• Rinse your retainer with cold water every time after removing it, and before placing it in your mouth.
+• Rinse your retainer with cold water after removing it and placing it in your mouth.

 • Store your retainer in its case when you are not wearing it.